Campus Education and Advocacy

 - See Note Taking Policy and Procedure

-Students with “Consideration for…” accommodations are expected to connect to the instructor, either directly or through Accessibility Services, each time they would like to request use of that accommodation.
+The implementation of this accommodation is at instructor discretion.
+Students with “Consideration for…” accommodations are expected to connect to the instructor each time they would like to request use of that accommodation.

 Accommodations that are listed as temporary are only applicable during the semester they were approved.
 The date a student was approved is located on the upper right of their plan.
 If the student is within that semester timeframe, please provide the accommodations as you would for any other student with accommodations.